What is Vascular Ehlers-Danlos syndrome?

 The method of delivery for women with VEDS may include assisted vaginal delivery with epidural anesthesia, methods to avoid pushing and straining, or cesarean section.
 There are not adequate data to recommend one type of delivery method over the other.
 Shared decision making by a knowledgeable team (including cardiologist/vascular specialist/maternal fetal medicine/anesthesia) is recommended.

 What are the signs of an acute aortic event?
-What should I do if I experience one?
+What should be done if one occurs?

 Everyone with VEDS should wear an identifying medical alert bracelet or necklace and carry an information card for emergency care.

 Prepare in advance for a potential emergency.
 VEDS is considered the most serious form of Ehlers-Danlos syndrome due to the possibility of arterial or organ rupture.
-If you experience sudden or severe headache, neck, chest, abdominal, or extremity pain or bleeding, go to a hospital emergency department immediately.
+If someone with VEDS experiences sudden or severe headache, neck, chest, abdominal, or extremity pain or bleeding, they should go to a hospital emergency department immediately.
 Tests, such as MRA, MRI, and CT, can identify arterial or bowel complications, such as a rupture, that require surgery or problems like a collapsed lung (pneumothorax).
 Individuals should have emergency instructions from their personal physician to provide EMS workers in case of emergency.
 Families should also be proactive and alert local first responders to their diagnosis.

 The VEDS Movement, a division of The Marfan Foundation: https://www.thevedsmovement.org